khakhalin/notes/chatbot_in_prod.md

 # Knowledge artifacts

-If there are technical docs, annotated logs, cheatsheets, summaries of "bes practices" etc, then our life is simple, we just need to cut them into [[rag]]s.
+If there are technical docs, annotated logs, cheatsheets, summaries of "best practices" etc, then our life is simple, we just need to cut them into [[rag]]s.
 But what if documentation doesn't exist?
 What is the ideal documentation, for a project like that, if we are creating it for automation purposes to begin with, and not for a human to leaf through?

 We want modular "knowledge atoms".
 A small encyclopaedia?
 Entries should be about chunk-long, so (as of 2025), 500-1000 tokens, or (in English) about 400-800 words.
 It's about a screen of text (3-4 paragraphs).
 Use [[markdown]], add metadata.
 We want an entry for: